Fischer Energy is now Outfox the Market: FAQs & details

-Even though the Fischer Energy name has changed, the supplier still offers the same tariff: the One Fair Tariff.
-This is a variable tariff, meaning that the rates will fluctuate in line with the wholesale price of energy.
+Fischer Energy offered the One Fair Tariff.
+This was a variable tariff, meaning that the rates fluctuated in line with the wholesale price of energy.

-This tariff has no exit fee, meaning that customers are free to switch to another energy supplier without being charged for leaving.
+This tariff had no exit fee, meaning that customers were free to switch to another energy supplier without being charged for leaving.

-Unlike most suppliers, customers are unable to register for this One Fair Tariff online.
-You must call the supplier if you wish to open an account.
+Unlike most suppliers, customers were unable to register for this One Fair Tariff online and had to call the supplier if they wished to open an account.

-The One Fair Tariff is also available as electric only, as well as for Economy 7 meters.
+The One Fair Tariff was available as dual-fuel or electric only, as well as for Economy 7 meters.

-Feed-in tariffs are special tariffs for customers who generate their own energy at home, typically via solar panels.
-They can then sell the energy that they don’t use back to the grid, effectively making money on their energy.
-Unfortunately, customers reported have quite a lot of problems with Fischer Energy’s feed-in tariff.
-Many reported not being paid for the energy they produced.
+Feed-in tariffs were special tariffs for customers who generate their own energy at home, typically via solar panels.
+They could then sell the energy that they didn’t use back to the grid, effectively making money on their energy.
+Unfortunately, customers reported have quite a lot of problems with Fischer Energy’s feed-in tariff, with some claiming not to have been paid for the energy they produced.

 Does it offer business energy tariffs?

 Fischer Energy only supplied energy for domestic properties.
-As Foxglove, the company still does not offer plans for businesses.
+As Outfox the Market, the company still does not offer plans for businesses.

 How do I submit my meter readings?

 There are a couple of ways for former Fischer Energy customers to submit meter readings.
-You can either call the supplier or submit them online via the newly named supplier’s website.
+You can either call the supplier or submit them online via the Outfox the Market website.

-Customers must submit their meter readings each month in order to ensure accurate billing.
+Customers should submit their meter readings each month in order to ensure accurate billing.